Shadow Removal by High-Quality Shadow Synthesis: Introduction

 Nevertheless, the limited performance increase also stems from the poor quality of these synthesized pseudo images since they are often shadow-inauthentic and details-impaired.
 Taking images in Fig.\,\ref{fig:insight-G2R} from G2R-ShadowNet~\cite{liu2021shadowCVPR} as an example, we can observe two phenomena.
 First, the real shadow images in Fig.\,\ref{fig:insight-realshadow} possess adequate details, just like their non-shadow versions in Fig.\,\ref{fig:insight-nonshadow}.
 In contrast, details of the pseudo shadow images in Fig.\,\ref{fig:insight-G2R} are either lost or distorted compared with the corresponding non-shadow images.
 Second, the brightness of the pseudo shadow deviates a lot from the real shadow (darker in illustration of Fig.\,\ref{fig:insight-G2R}).
 Thus, the pseudo images from existing methods are inauthentic.
 Simply reducing the brightness doesn't mean resembling a real shadow.
 Therefore, further exploration of synthesized pseudo images of high quality is urgent for community development.

-In this paper, we present a novel generation framework for high-quality pseudo shadow image synthesis, dubbed HQSS.
+In this paper, we focus on the research line of synthesizing pseudo shadow images given only shadow images to train the following shadow removal models.
+We present a novel generation framework for high-quality pseudo shadow image synthesis, dubbed HQSS.
 The framework of our HQSS is illustrated in Fig.\,\ref{fig:framework}.
 Given an input image $I$, we first decouple it into a shadow region identity $I_s$ and a non-shadow region identity $I_f$ according to its ground-truth shadow mask and a randomly generated non-shadow mask.
-Two treasures are explored in the decoupled region identity $I_i$ where $i \in \{s, f\}$ including shadow feature such as lightness and detail information such as textures.
+Two treasures are explored in the decoupled region identity $I_i$ where $i \in \{s, f\}$ includes shadow features such as lightness and detail information such as textures.
 To retain these two treasures in the pseudo shadow images, we employ a shadow feature encoder $E$ and a generator $G$.
-The former is responsible for extracting the shadow feature $F_i$ of the input $I_i$ while the latter synthesizes a pseudo image when pairing $I_i$ and $F_j$ where $j \in \{s, f\}$ as its input.
+The former is responsible for extracting the shadow feature $F_i$ of the input $I_i$ while the latter synthesize a pseudo image when pairing $I_i$ and $F_j$ where $j \in \{s, f\}$ as its input.
 The pseudo image is expected to have the shadow feature of the input shadow feature $F_j$, as well as a real-like image detail in the region identify $I_i$.
 This is achieved by three learning objectives.
 The first one, termed self-reconstruction loss detailed in Sec.\,\ref{self-reconstruction}, guides the generator to reconstruct an identical pseudo image as the input when $i = j$.
 The remaining two losses, respectively called inter-reconstruction in Sec.\,\ref{inter-reconstruction} and the cycle-reconstruction loss in Sec.\,\ref{cycle-reconstruction}, intend to solve the case of $i j$ which indicates two different input region identities.
 These two losses ensure that shadow characteristics and detail information can be retained in the synthesized images.

-Combining the above three learning objectives, our HQSS is demonstrated to afford authentic shadow characteristics and rich detail information as illustrated in Fig.\,\ref{fig:insight-ours}.
+Combining the novel generation framework and the proposed three learning objectives, our HQSS is demonstrated to afford authentic shadow characteristics and rich detail information as illustrated in Fig.\,\ref{fig:insight-ours}.
 When applying the pseudo shadow images to the follow-up shadow removal network, extensive experiments show that our HQSS provides state-of-the-art performance than many existing methods.